Yes, America's Anchorman is away and this is your undocumented Anchorman sitting in.

 Right.

-And by definition, a third party transaction will always be more expensive than if it's just between you and the doctor and you're writing a check.
+And by definition, a third-party transaction will always be more expensive than if it's just between you and the doctor and you're writing a check.

-Yeah, but being an insurance agent, I totally agree with that, um in terms of it's gotta cost more because of the nature of the B. But now wait a minute, you say you're an insurance agency.
+Yeah, but being an insurance agent, I totally agree with that in terms of it's got to cost more because of the nature of the insurance.

 So in what sense is it insurance anymore?